GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/activation/gmp-googleads-connector/tutorials/install_tentacles_in_google_sheets.md

 1. Edit and upload the API configuration in this Google Sheets.
 1. Generate and manage OAuth tokens which will be saved in the GCP [`Secret Manager`](https://cloud.google.com/secret-manager).
+1. Different credentials (OAuth tokens) are supported for different integration configurations.
-1. Test API configuration for accessibility.
+1. Test API configuration for accessibility in the Sheets.
 1. Test installed Tentacles by sending a piece of data in this Google Sheets to the target Cloud Storage bucket.